 If you’re reading this post, then you likely already know some of the benefits of how online reviews can help a physical therapy clinic’s digital reputation.
-In fact, Over 90% of people use online reviews in some capacity to evaluate healthcare providers.1
+In fact, more than 90% of people use online reviews in some capacity to evaluate healthcare providers.1

 What you might not know is that online reviews also help with building search engine trust, which can increase organic search rankings.